root-project/root/README/ReleaseNotes/v610/index.md

 * Add a compiler error when using operator `[i,j]` to assign matrix elements instead of assigning wrong values.

+## TMVA

+* Fixed ` TMVA::ROCCurve` class by adding support for weights and improve computation of integral and curve in case of low statistics
+* Improved support for multi class classification.
+TMVA is undergoing an effort to improve support for multi class classification.
+Fixes and improvements in this release include additional analysis output (1-vs-rest roc curves, confusion matrices) and various bugfixes.
+Work in this area is still ongoing.
+* Apply few bug fixes in the DNN.
+Make the DNN CPU the default and deprecate the Standard DNN.
+* Apply some performance optimizations to BDT.

+## RooStats

+* Add a function computing the Asimov median significance: `RooStats::AsimovSignificance(s,b,sigma_b)` , using as input the expected number of signal events, the background events and optionally the uncertainty in the number of background events.

 ## TTree Libraries

 - `TTreeReader` now supports `TEntryList`s, `Double32_t` / `Float16_t`.